 If allowed to continue, you may begin to pull away from your partner because you feel you aren’t worthy of being in that relationship, which can cause the relationship to come crashing down.

-In one way or the other, being single too long can affect your future relationships.
+In one way or another, being single for too long can affect your future relationships.

 5. A better social life